Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2 lab1.md

 # Part-2 lab 1 - Protect Sensitive Data

 ## Lab scenario
-In this lab, you will get know how on what are the basic primary steps to protect the sensitive data.
+In this lab, you will explore the Overview and Activity explorer to gives to itemized list of activities performed against your sensitive content.

 ## Lab objectives